peter-gergely-horvath/blau-sql/README.md

-# BlauSQL: a menu-oriented TEXT mode JDBC database client
+# BlauSQL: a TEXT mode, menu-oriented JDBC database client

 BlauSQL is a lightweight, TEXT mode, universal JDBC database client, with an easy to use menu-oriented user interface.